-Michigan held its annual Great Lakes Freshwater week August 8-16, 2020, to celebrate our water resources and encourage Michigan residents to experience water resources, become educated about water resources, and take action to become water stewards.
+Michigan held its annual Great Lakes Freshwater week June 5-13, 2021, to celebrate our water resources and encourage Michigan residents to experience water resources, become educated about water resources, and take action to become water stewards.
+This year's themes focused on celebrating water, educating about stewardship practices, and recreating responsibly with water.
 Watershed organizations, regional and local units of government, and other community partners hosted numerous virtual events to encourage water stewardship.